McCache/McCache-for-Python/CONTRIBUTING.md

 * Whitespaces:
   * We love it for we believe it makes the code more readable and we do not live in the 90s with small monitors.
 Characters that are butted together is harder to read.
 * Commas:
-  * This is not English literature writing.
+  * This is **not** English literature writing.
 A comma is use to introduce the next term.
 Therefore we have a space before the comma but no space after the comma.
 If there is no next term, you will not need a comma to seperate the terms as dipicted by the following reailroad diagram:
-    * Waiting for `mermaid` railroad diagram support.
+    * WIP: Waiting for [`mermaid`](https://mermaid.js.org/intro/) railroad diagram support.
 * Vertical aligment:
   * We believe that vertical align make it easier on the eyes to pick out deltas.
 A multi jagged lines require the eyes and brain to perform a lot of scans and processing creating mental fatigue.